-If a loan is to be used to cover ongoing living expenses, a "staged" loan where pre-determined amounts are advanced to the borrower each month may be a good option.
+If a settlement loan is required, consider a "staged" loan.
+If a loan is to be used to cover ongoing living expenses, a "staged" loan where predetermined amounts are advanced to the borrower each month may be a good option.
 Staged loans offer borrowers the peace of mind of a regular source of funds while reducing interest costs (as interest only accrues once funds are advanced).
 Depending on a borrower's needs, a combination lump sum/staged loan can be arranged.